iMiebaka/imiebaka/README.md

 ## I'm a Doer, Dreamer & Developer!

 - 🔭 I’m building some side projects!
-- 🌱 I’m currently working with Python, Javascript, React-JS, Vue, Flask, Django, Express.
+- 🌱 I’m currently working with Python, Typescript, React-JS, Vue, Flask, Django, Express.
 - 👯 I’m open to collaboration with other developers also looking job opportunities.
 - 🥅 Goals: To build crazy solutions.
 - ⚡ Fun fact: I love to watch movies, and travel.